wong-justin/fmin/README.md

 - i found this other windows text-view file manager: https://www.farmanager.com/screenshots.php?l=en

+- bug to investigate: high CPU usage for long running program; i think it's fmin but not sure; a couple fish processes reported in windows task manager, only appearing since fmin development

+- another bug to investigate: terminal not returning to normal mode after fmin quit; i think it has to do with line wrapping. to reproduce: use fmin, then fish shell tab autcomplete to wrap line

 </details>

 ## feedback welcome; also some questions im wondering about